 Analysis of Poem "After great pain, a formal feeling comes" by Emily Dickinson

-Emily Dickinson's "After great pain, a formal feeling comes"
+Emily Dickinson And A Summary of "After great pain, a formal feeling comes"

 "After great pain, a formal feeling comes" is a short poem on the subject of pain, one of many Emily Dickinson wrote in 1862, an important year for the prolific, reclusive poet.